DanielCech/Midi2Hydrogen/README.md

 # MIDI 2 Hydrogen

 A free macOS utility for conversion of the MIDI files into Hydrogen Drum Machine song (h2song).
 It converts MIDI into the song - a sequence of patterns.
 It can detect the pattern duplicates.
+The MIDI file should have just one track.
 Currently, only GMRockKit is supported.
 The application uses the AudioKit library.

 <p align="center">
     <img src="https://i.ibb.co/WWdH2TT/Screenshot.png" width="621" max-width="621" alt="Screenshot" />